eelcovv/nixos-config-dave/README.md

 - Easy to understand file structure and simple, but encompassing, configuratiion.

 #### 👼 An Incredible Community Focused On Support
-- The entire idea of ZaneyOS is to make NixOS an approachable space that is actually a great community that you want to be in.
+- The entire idea of DaveOS is to make NixOS an approachable space that is actually a great community that you want to be in.
-- Many people who are patient and happy to spend their free time helping you are running ZaneyOS.
+- Many people who are patient and happy to spend their free time helping you are running DaveOS.
 Feel free to reach out on the Discord for any help with anything.

 <div align="center">